learn-co-curriculum/phase-1-using-fetch/README.md

 ![kimmy wow](http://i.giphy.com/3osxYwZm9WZwnt1Zja.gif)

 Let's perform a demonstration.
-Navigate to http://open-notify.org in a new tab (you must be on this webpage).
+Navigate to http://open-notify.org in an **incognito** tab.
+We are using incognito browser to make sure that none of your browsing history intereferes with this experiment.

 Open up DevTools and paste the following:

 ```js